AnteDujic/Applied-Databases/README.md

 ### :file_folder: 1.
 MYSQL-Queries
 <hr style="border:2px solid gray"> </hr>

-This folder contains SQL Queries written to solve the problems given in *Questions.pdf".
+This folder contains SQL Queries written to solve the problems given in *Questions.pdf*.
 Two examples are given below:

 1. Show the Name and LifeExpectancy of all countries in “North America” where the country’s LifeExpectancy is the maximum LifeExpectancy for countries in “North America”.